SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 When Hoverfly captures a request, it creates a Request Matcher for each field in the request.
 A Request Matcher consists of:

+ .. todo:: Find a better way to display this information

  - the request field name
  - the request field value
  - the type of match that will be used to compare the captured request field value to the incoming request field value

+.. todo:: Inline code block

 By default, Hoverfly will set the type of match to "exactMatch" for each field.
 Below is a Request Matcher set from an example Hoverfly simulation JSON file.